scottmaran/pitch_prediction/README.md

 I also removed 'AB', 'IN', 'PO', and 'UN', which left:
 ['FF', 'FT', 'SI', 'FC', 'FS', 'SL', 'CU', 'CH', 'KC', 'KN', 'EP', 'FO', 'SC'] as our 13 pitch types to predict.

-There is debate over the distinction between Two-Seam Fastballs (FT) and Sinkers (SI), as some group them together and others don't.
-As I myself have little baseball domain knowledge, I left them untouched.
-This was reinforced by their ample sample size within the dataset (if there were very few instances of one of them then it could make more sense to combine them).
+There is debate over the distinction between Two-Seam Fastballs (FT) and Sinkers (SI) but I left them separate, in part because of the large number of samples for both of them (if there were very few instances of one of them then it could make more sense to combine them).

 # Prior Work